zchking/docs/pages/katalon-studio/tutorials/create_first_api_test_katalon_studio.md

 (3) Elapsed time demonstrates how much time Katalon Studio takes to get the response from the web server.

-(4) The size of the response’s data.
+(4) The size of the response's data.

 (5) Response data.